QuestPDF/QuestPDF-Documentation/docs/concepts/settings.md

 # Settings

 There are several parameters that alter the generation process.
-All of them are available under statically available `Settings` class.
+These are available using the static `Settings` class.

 ```csharp
 // settings definition with default settings